adam-p/yesterday-i-learned/git.md

 Well, now you need `--depth=999`.

 ## "Your branch is ahead of..."
+*Your branch has different code than the remote one even if a `git pull origin (branch)` tells you `Already up-to-date.` This will make you deploy incorrect code.
+Beware!*
 On the branch that says that, do [`git reset --hard origin/(branch) && git pull`](http://stackoverflow.com/a/3882696)

 ## Cannot checkout master for some reason